baking-bad/tezos-etherlink-bridge-ts-sdk/README.md

 ## Transfer tokens

 There are two type of token transfers:
 1. **Deposit**.
 This is a token transfer from Tezos (L1) to Etherlink (L2).
-The transfer required only one action of end-user Tezos wallet.
+The transfer requires only one operation in Tezos.
 2. **Withdrawal**.
 This is a token transfer from Etherlink (L2) to Tezos (L1).
-The transfer happens in two stages:
+The transfer occurs in two stages:
-    1. Call the `withdraw` method of the Etherlink kernel.
-(Web3 wallet interaction);
+    1. Call the `withdraw` method of the Etherlink kernel (sending a transaction in Etherlink)
-    2. Call the outbox message of Tezos rollup when the corresponding commitments will be cemented.
-(Tezos wallet interaction).
+    2. Call the outbox message of Tezos rollup when the corresponding commitment will be cemented (sending an operation in Tezos).

 ### Deposit

 To deposit tokens, use the asynchronous `TokenBridge.deposit` method, passing amount in raw type (not divided by token decimals) and Tezos token.
-The method returns a bridge transfer with `BridgeTokenTransferKind.Deposit` type and `BridgeTokenTransferStatus.Pending` status, along with the Taquito object of the corresponding Tezos operation.
+The method returns an object that includes two fields:
+* `tokenTransfer`.
+Represents the bridge transfer with `BridgeTokenTransferKind.Deposit` type and `BridgeTokenTransferStatus.Pending` status.

-The Deposit transfer has the following statuses(`BridgeTokenTransferStatus`):

-1. Pending (Code: 0)
-2. Created (Code: 100)
-3. Finished (Code: 300)
-4. Failed (Code: 400)

-Use the asynchronous `TokenBridge.waitForBridgeTokenTransferStatus` method to wait until the specified token transfer reaches the specified status.

-> ℹ️ This `TokenBridge.waitForBridgeTokenTransferStatus` method subscribes to real-time updates of the specified token transfer.
-Consequently, you may receive updates through the `TokenBridge.events.tokenTransferUpdated` event if it is utilized.

-> ℹ️ The SDK automatically adds token approval operations.
-However, if needed, you can disable this feature by passing the set option flag: `useApprove: false`.
+* `depositOperation`.
+An operation object in the format compatible with the chosen Tezos Blockchain Component, representing the Tezos operation for the deposit.

 ```ts
 import { BridgeTokenTransferStatus, type FA12TezosToken } from '@baking-bad/tezos-etherlink-bridge-sdk';